 The UK Adolescent Behavioral Health team is a multidisciplinary group of health care providers consisting of:

-UK Adolescent Behavioral Health has an extensive partnership with UK Adolescent Medicine to ensure every patient has the best care after discharge.
-The staffs from both units work closely together to make the transition to outpatient care as simple and easy as possible for both patients and their families.
+UK Adolescent Behavioral Health has partnered with UK Adolescent Medicine to ensure every patient has the best care after discharge.
+Staff from both units work closely together to make the transition to outpatient care as simple and easy as possible for both patients and their families.

 The team of physicians, nurses, social workers, nutritionists, and psychologists at UK Adolescent Medicine have expertise in a wide range of adolescent concerns.
 Every patient is treated as a unique person with unique needs - emotional, physical and psychological.